-You can easily test your website build against one or more versions of Ruby.
+You can test your website build against one or more versions of Ruby.
 The following guide will show you how to set up a free build environment on Travis, with GitHub integration for pull requests.

 1. Enabling Travis and GitHub

 To enable Travis builds for your GitHub repository:

 - Go to your profile on travis-ci.org: https://travis-ci.org/profile/username

 - Find the repository for which you’re interested in enabling builds.

 - Flick the repository switch on so that it turns blue.

 - Optionally configure the build by clicking on the gear icon.
 Further